 The Marine Corps War Memorial (more commonly known as the Iwo Jima Memorial) is one of the most moving memorials in the DC region.
 The world-famous statue, which is based on the iconic photograph taken by Associated Press photographer Joe Rosenthal, depicts the six soldiers who raised the second American flag at Iwo Jima in the Japanese Volcano Islands on Feb.
 23, 1945, signifying the conclusion of the American campaign in the Pacific during World War II.

-This small museum in Dupont Circle makes for a powerful Veterans Day visit, especially due to its core exhibit, Jews in the American Military.
-This incredible piece chronicles contributions across the armed services in letters and memorabilia donated by Jewish veterans and their families.
+This small museum in Dupont Circle makes for a powerful Veterans Day visit, especially its core exhibit, Jews in the American Military.
+This incredible exhibit chronicles contributions across the armed services in letters and memorabilia donated by Jewish veterans and their families.
 The display includes a brain surgery kit from the Civil War, a diary from a Jewish POW and a Torah carried by a Jewish army chaplain on the Burma Trail.